 Building your portfolio cash flow model: A step-by-step framework

-Gather granular validated data
+Gather granular, validated data

 Structure your projections with tiered timelines